 Overview: This project developed novel techniques to detect and prevent online mass marketing fraud (MMF), a major and growing problem that generates significant social anxiety and psychological impact.
 MMF is a serious, complex and organised crime.
 Examples include foreign lotteries, advance-fee scams and romance scams.
-As more effective prevention and detection techniques and strategies are needed to tackle this crime. the work involved detecting assumed identities and persuasive messaging used by fraudsters and the factors leading to poor decision making by victims.
+More effective prevention and detection techniques and strategies are needed to tackle this crime.
+To address this need, the project involved detecting assumed identities and persuasive messaging used by fraudsters and the factors leading to poor decision making by victims.